surebot/Eventline/docs/3-actions.md

 Becuase Microbot (name TBC) gurantees order, the next action will only execute once this action issues the `onNext` and `onComplete` methods.

+Make sure when sending a `onNext` event that it passes on the modified event and not some other kind of object.

 If we encountered any kind of error and wanted to stop execution of the next actions we would simply pass in the error via the `onError` method.